shijing0628/Gallery-project-Group7/README.md

 # Group memembers : Kelly, Remon, Maksim, Samira, Brenda(Shijing)

+# make sure your tages name use semantic tags!

 # Sign in/up and password reset page, use css/authentication.css to style css.

 # index.html is home page.